CES 2020 was sprawling and glorious, but terrible for decision-makers

 As CES 2020 wraps up today, I’m glad to be done at the overwhelming consumer electronics event, which this year was legitimately exciting in some very big ways.
-Putting aside this year’s predictably embarrassing examples of industry puffery — fake digital avatars, concept cars that will never be released, and too many faux examples of “AI” to count — the future looks very bright for computers, communications, mixed reality, and human-like robotics, just to name a few of the many categories CES now covers.
+Putting aside this year’s predictably embarrassing examples of industry puffery — fake digital avatars, concept cars that will never be released, and too many faux examples of “AI” to count — the future looks very bright for computers, communications, mixed reality, and humanlike robotics, just to name a few of the many categories CES now covers.

 That having been said, CES 2020 was not a good show for business decision makers, particularly those who prefer quick summaries and easy, low-risk choices.
 The event’s increasingly vast scope is impossible for even a small team of people to canvas comprehensively.
-And its mix of current, near-future, far-future, and never happening technologies creates a minefield for anyone looking to make easy purchasing or investment choices.
+And its mix of current, near-future, far-future, and never-happening technologies creates a minefield for anyone looking to make easy purchasing or investment choices.

 8K televisions are the paradigmatic example of this problem.
 CES 2020 is at least the sixth annual event where these ultra-high-resolution TVs were on display, and they’ve continued to become more prominent at major CE companies’ booths every year, taking up lots of floor and air space.
 Since at least 2014, they’ve awkwardly foreshadowed the next big step beyond 4K — years before 4K supplanted “full HD” 1080p TVs as practical for most consumers.